Obscure purpose, lost history. Finding part of ancient machine on a deserted beach is my kind of spiritual moment.

 I picture my creations similarly being found by an yet-unknown culture in an uncertain future.
 I strive to create the artifacts that will be found and re-purposed; objects having their own evolution, including dead-ends, mistakes and miscalculations.
 The pieces may be functional in a Rube Goldberg-esque fashion… or purely dys-functional.
 A bit of fiction within the function, and function within the fiction.

-Matthew Naftzger was born in 1972 in Ohio, growing up primarily in the plains of Colorado.
-He studied engineering and fine art at Colorado State University.
-Frustrated with the education system after a year and a half of school, he became primarily self-taught.
+Born in 1972 in Ohio, Matthew grew up primarily in the plains of Colorado.
+After studying engineering and fine art at Colorado State University, he left to fully pursue art and fine craft, becoming primarily self-taught.

-His work has moved away from traditional materials and aesthetics, becoming more worn and industrial.
+His work has moved away from traditional materials and aesthetics, becoming both more industrial and aged.
 Titanium is the predominant material, involving machining and TIG welding alongside traditional metalsmithing methods.
 Precious metals and stones, occasional found objects, and other alternate materials complete the work.
 Primitive mechanics and a sense of lost history drive the functionality and aesthetics.

 Matthew relocated to the Northside of Pittsburgh in 2013, after many other country-wide moves.
 Luckily, his wife Brianna Martray came with him.